- Erasmus overview

 Step One - Expression of interest

 There are a limited number of places at partner universities, so do not set your heart on one particular host but look into other options in case your first choice is not available.
-As it may be difficult to spend just one semester abroad due to year-long modules (speak to your PAT about this), you may wish to combine two Erasmus hosts or an exchange abroad in the USA, Japan or the West Indies with an Erasmus placement.
+As it may be difficult to spend just one semester abroad due to year-long modules you may wish to combine two Erasmus hosts or an exchange abroad in the USA, Japan or the West Indies with an Erasmus placement.
 If you decide to do this, then the Erasmus semester should be taken in the spring semester.

 Talk to other students who have been to or who are from the country/university you are interested in.
 The International Programmes Office can assist with putting you in touch with these students.